dasarpai/old.dasarpai.github.io/_dsblog/2025-01-28-Power-of-Chinese-AI-Models.md

 # Power of Chinese AI Models

 ## Introduction
-After Deepseek R1 bloodbath in the market now people started paying more attention towards China and west started looking towards east, including people in east are looking towards North.
+After the Deepseek R1 turmoil in the market, there has been a shift in attention towards China.
+The West is now looking towards the East, and even those in the East are turning their gaze northward.

 I was tracking these models for sometime so thought to summarize them at one place for my readers.